 Precaution: Avoid using this remedy with goldenseal if you are pregnant.

 16. Lavender Oil for Ringworm

-The antidepressant and relaxing lavender oil has far more benefits than just being soothing to your nerves.
-The anti fungal property of lavender oil makes it one of the best essential oils to treat skin infections including ringworm.
+The antidepressant and relaxing lavender oil have far more benefits than just being soothing to your nerves.
+The antifungal property of lavender oil makes it one of the best essential oils to treat skin infections including ringworm.

 - Lavender essential oil- 3-4 drops